bl4nkCode/Project-management-frontend/README.md

 The app will run at `http://localhost:5173` by default and expects the Laravel API to be running (check your Axios base URL / `.env` config).

-## Screenshots

-*(Add a screenshot or short GIF of the app here — this makes a big difference for anyone browsing your profile.)*

 ## Related Repo

 Backend (Laravel + Sanctum): [Project-management-backend](https://github.com/bl4nkCode/Project-management-backend)

 ## Status

 Practice project — actively developed locally.
-Deployment coming soon.